Science and Technology Studies (M.S.)

-National Capital Region Campus
+Campuses: Virginia Tech Blacksburg Campus, National Capital Region Campus

-Some Online Courses
+Instructions: Residential/On Campus, Some Online Courses

 M.S. in Science and Technology explores the relationship between science, technology, and society using a variety of disciplinary and interdisciplinary approaches.
-Research in STS analyzes how society affects the development and implementation of scientific, technological, and medical knowledges and practices and how scientific, technological, and medical pursuits affect society.
+Research in STS analyzes how society affects the development and implementation of scientific, technological, and medical knowledges and practices and how these pursuits affect society.
 The research and scholarly interests of STS faculty cross a wide range of disciplinary boundaries: some rely on fieldwork, others are immersed in historical or governmental archival research, while others develop social and conceptual analyses to answer theoretical or ethical questions.

 - Best fit for students interest in full-time graduate study on the campus of Virginia’s largest research university.

 - The graduate program in STS at Virginia Tech prepares students to be productive and publicly-engaged scholars, advancing research.